-Tbilisi, the capital of Georgia, is a city that surprised me from the very first moment.
+Tbilisi, the capital of Georgia, is a city I loved from the moment I arrived.
 Located on the banks of the Kura River and surrounded by hills, it combines a long history with a modern energy that makes it one of the most attractive destinations in the Caucasus.
-Its cobblestone streets, ancient churches, houses with carved wooden balconies, and colorful murals create a unique atmosphere where tradition and avant-garde coexist.

 Table of Contents